yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

       E.g. if you select 'Last year' (i.e. 'period' range is year) and offset 1, then you will get a range date calculated that includes 'last year' minus 1 (period) year (=end two years ago).
 Offset only works backwards, it cannot be negative to roll dates forward.
-      >> Offset does not apply to Custom, End Future, and All dates selection(s)...
+      >> Offset does not apply to 'Custom', 'asof end future (all dates)', 'All dates', and 'Last 1 day (yesterday & today)' selection(s)...

 ROW NAME FORMATTING: